ancane/recon4s/README.md

 > Reloadable configs for Scala 3

 ## Motivation
-Imagine a legacy config that follows no strict naming rules, having a mixture of kebab, camel and snake case keys.
+Imagine a legacy config that follows no strict naming rules, having a mixture of dash, camel and snake-case keys.

 Being able to put mixed-case config into a case class was the primary goal.